kejek/henrymeds/README.md

 2. Under General, Herd Paths, add the path to the application directory.
 3. The website should now be available under Sites as `http://henrymeds.test`.

+## Note: Replace All routes with `http://127.0.0.1:8000` if you did not use Herd

 ## Creating a Client

 1. You can make a post to the route: `http://henrymeds.test/api/auth/register` with the following in the body:
-    1. name
+    - name
-    2. email
+    - email
-    3. password
+    - password
-    4. c_password
+    - c_password
-    5. client (true)
+    - client (true)
 2. This should return a success message and an accessToken

 ## Creating a Provider

 1. You can make a post to the route: `http://henrymeds.test/api/auth/register` with the following in the body:
-    1. name
+    - name
-    2. email
+    - email
-    3. password
+    - password
-    4. c_password
+    - c_password
-    5. provider (true)
+    - provider (true)
 2. This should return a success message and an accessToken

 ## Authentication

 1. For the below routes, the header needs to be set:
-    1. Accept: application/json
+    - Accept: application/json
-    2. Authorization: Bearer `AccessToken`
+    - Authorization: Bearer `AccessToken`

 ## Creating a Schedule

 1. As a provider, you can post to the route: `http://henrymeds.test/api/provider/schedule/add` with the following body:
-    1. start_time (format: yyy-dd-mm hh:ii:ss)
+    - start_time (format: yyy-dd-mm hh:ii:ss)
-    2. end_time (format: yyy-dd-mm hh:ii:ss)
+    - end_time (format: yyy-dd-mm hh:ii:ss)
 2. This should return a success message with the time block for schedule.
 3. You should not be able to add overlapping schedules (ie: one from 12pm to 2pm, and another from 1pm to 3pm on the same day).

 ## Creating a Reservation

 1. As a client, you can post to the route: `http://henrymeds.test/api/reservations/add/{provider_id}` with the following body:
-    1. time (format: yyy-dd-mm hh:ii:ss)
+    - time (format: yyy-dd-mm hh:ii:ss)
 2. This should return a success with the reservation slot.
 Confirmed is false by default.
 3. You should not be able to create another reservation as a different client or same client on the same provider for the same slot.